 Stephen Purdue

 Software EngineerHi, I'm Stephen Purdue.
-I've been studying as a Game Developer for the last 4 years working in Unity and Unreal Engine, I'm learning Python, JavaScript, and React in order to pursue a career in Software Engineering.
+I've been studying as a Game Developer for the last 4 years working in Unity and Unreal Engine, I'm currenly learning Python and Machine Learning, in order to pursue a career in Software Engineering.
 I am passionate about solving problems and understanding new programming languages.
 While my core skill set is Game Development, I have found a love for Machine Learning and Artificial Intelligence.
 Learning new technologies is always an exciting opportunity and I enjoy building new things with them.

 University Projects